magemore/devenv/devices.md

     - because i got it from him

 - [ ] make this project sync automatically with git clone on all devices
+- [ ] make automatic commit and push on file save